spyphyz/msc_sandbox/README.md

-A collection of Python scripts for astronomy/astrophysics
+A collection of Python scripts for astronomy/astrophysics.

+There is a focus on my research topics of: eclipsing binaries and exoplanets, ...